 Why is this important?

 The UK population is made up of a wide range of communities, groups, and individuals from different backgrounds.
 To ensure that the whole population can benefit from research, there needs to be an understanding of how interventions work on different groups of people.
-Including a range of people in research provides an understanding of the safety of drugs, devices and information about an illness or condition across different groups.
+Including a range of people in research provides an understanding of the safety and effectiveness of drugs, devices and information about an illness or condition across different groups.

 Health and social care research should be done with and for everyone.
 This is a guiding principle of the HRA’s strategy.

-- clarifying our expectations of researchers by updating the UK Policy Framework for Health and Social Care Research regarding diversity
+We will be clarifying our expectations of researchers by updating the UK Policy Framework for Health and Social Care Research regarding diversity of people taking part in research.

 Resources